 A ladybird deed is generally recommended over titling property jointly.
 Not only can titling jointly subject the property owner to Medicaid penalties, it can also result in creditor issues.
 The individual who is added to the deed receives legal ownership of the property, which can become an issue if they are ever the subject of a divorce or bankruptcy proceeding.
 It can also have consequences if the individual added to the deed is ever sued following an auto accident, or any other form of civil proceeding.

 Also, if the original property owner ever wishes to sell, gift, or mortgage the property, they would need the permission and signature of the other joint owner(s).
 While this may not seem like an issue now, people and relationships can change over time, resulting in family disputes or other unforeseen problems.

 Given all the above reasons, a ladybird deed may seem like the perfect solution to transferring property to loved ones.
 However, a ladybird deed is not the best option in every circumstance.
-There are some potential tax consequences that should be explored before any transfer of property is made.
-Please contact us to determine if a ladybird deed is right for your situation.
+Please contact us to determine if a ladybird deed is right for you.

 Someone has passed away and had the foresight to put your name on a ladybird deed.
 Now what?

 The first thing you should do is confirm that the decedent did not sign another deed after the ladybird deed.
 You can do this by visiting the register of deeds for the county where the property is located and requesting the most recent deed on record.
 Depending on the county, you may also be able to make this request over the phone or online.